darzouras/darzouras-eleventy-cms/pages/home.md

 title: Home
 permalink: /
 layout: layouts/home.njk
+summary: Darlene Zouras is front end developer and artist.
+Currently working as UX Developer for 160/90.
 header: /static/img/sailormoonattitude1.PNG
-summary: Darlene Zouras is front end developer and artist.
 ---
 Hi!
 I'm Darlene, a front end developer and artist.
 My dream is to become a Pokèmon trainer.